-What people lack the most nowadays is time, everyone is in a rush and has a million things to do everyday and becomes ever so difficult to dedicate the desired time to the practice of Yoga.
+What people lack the most nowadays is time, everyone is in a rush and has a million things to do every day and it becomes ever so difficult to dedicate the desired time to the practice of Yoga.
 Many of us can only manage once a week, or maybe twice a week but with difficulty.
 Gradually as we explore the world of Yoga in more depth we come to realize that it requires a certain amount of time to be fully appreciated.

-Have you managed to put aside 15 minutes to practise yoga – in the morning before breakfast maybe?
+Have you managed to put aside 15 minutes to practise yoga - in the morning before breakfast maybe?
 Now you can practise the asanas (postures), pranayamas and meditation exercises which you learned during the course, perhaps spending more time on each asana to achieve the pose with less effort.
-Don’t forget to turn attention towards your inner self, freeing your mind of resolutions, objectives and cravings which tend to enslave us – strive to become non-judgmental observers, which in yoga is called “Drashta”.
+Don’t forget to turn your attention towards the inner self, freeing your mind of resolutions, objectives and cravings which tend to enslave us - strive to become non-judgmental observers, which in yoga is called “Drashta”.

 Asanas will contribute to achieving a toned body, but it is the mental aspect which really counts in yoga and which requires concentration and perseverance…..only in this way, and through time, will those who practise yoga possess a “secret weapon” to effectively tackle everyday life with awareness and self-confidence.